mobilipia/build-tools/README.rst

 Expected workflow
 -----------------
-After every change to your source code, you should run ``wm-dev-build`` to re-create the runnable apps, before refreshing / restarting the affected browsers and verifying your changes have taken effect.
+After every change to your source code, you should run ``forge build`` to re-create the runnable apps, before refreshing / restarting the affected browsers and verifying your changes have taken effect.

 We've made a number of optimisations so that most work you do *which don't change your app configuration file* will be very quick to build.